 We encourage those in voter ID states to double-check and renew their IDs now, before the next Election Day.

 What VoteRiders is Doing

-VoteRiders, a non-partisan non-profit organization, assists local, statewide and national organizations that are working with eligible citizens to obtain their voter IDs and underlying documents (birth certificates, Social Security cards, etc.), if necessary.
+VoteRiders, a non-partisan 501(c)(3) non-profit organization, assists local, statewide and national organizations that help eligible citizens to obtain their voter IDs and underlying documents (birth certificates, Social Security cards, etc.), if necessary.
 Read more about what VoteRiders does here.